 What are you doing?
 Are you riding on past victories with nothing to speak of from recent times?
 If so, what can you do to get back into “active duty” as it were?
-Or, are you one of those Christians who lives a rollercoaster life plunging to defeat or lethargy then bounding up to exultation and zeal after a good “revival”, only to follow the same path of descent again after awhile?
+Or, are you one of those Christians who lives a roller coaster life plunging to defeat or lethargy then bounding up to exultation and zeal after a good “revival”, only to follow the same path of descent again before long?

 It is something worth thinking about.

 The apostle Paul said, Not as though I had already attained, either were already perfect: but I follow after, if that I may apprehend that for which also I am apprehended of Christ Jesus.
 Brethren, I count not myself to have apprehended: but this one thing I do, forgetting those things which are behind, and reaching forth unto those things which are before, I press toward the mark for the prize of the high calling of God in Christ Jesus.
 Philippians 3:12-14

 Paul was not content to “rest upon his laurels,” as it were, yet if anyone had room to boast in accomplishments he did.
 Instead he left us an example of pressing forward – whether it was in the body (during his missionary journeys) or in spirit (during his prison years).